This page is dedicated to my interest in Pictish living history.

-From my own research, I have produced my interpretation of the Pictish Dundurn shoe (there is a full write up in my blog section), a Pictish tunic, and the Dalriadan Loch Glashan Crannog bag.
+From my own research, I have written several blogs here on my site to make Pictish history accessible, and have also produced my interpretation of the Pictish Dundurn shoe (there is a full write up in my blog section), a Pictish tunic, and the Dalriadan Loch Glashan Crannog bag.
 By using these replicas when I go on Pictish camps here in Scotland I aim to learn more about them and how they fit into everyday life.

 To read more about Pictish history, you can read my blog posts: